mlcommons/algorithmic-efficiency/RULES.md

 In general, with noisy, non-deterministic training, evaluation frequency can affect training time measurements as more "bites of the apple" potentially allows the training code to exploit instability.
 We also want to discourage submissions from complicated and unrealistic logic that attempts to guess when training is close to complete and increases the evaluation rate, while not producing a well-sampled training curve at the start of training.
 Simply allowing submissions complete freedom over evaluation frequency encourages competitors to work to minimize the number of evaluations, which distracts from the primary goal of finding better training algorithms.

 Submissions are eligible for an untimed eval every `eval_period` seconds, run as soon as the current call of `update_params` completes.
-Any additional evaluations performed by the submission code count against the run time for scoring.
+Any additional evaluations performed by the submission code count against the runtime for scoring.
 The harness that runs the submission code will attempt to eval every `eval_period` seconds by checking between each submission step (call of `update_params`) whether it has been at least `eval_period` seconds since that last eval and, if so, pausing the clock and running an eval.
 This means that if calls to `update_params` typically take a lot more than `eval_period` seconds, such submissions will not receive as many untimed evals as a submission that had an `update_params` function that took less time.
 However, for appropriate settings of eval_period, we expect this to be quite rare.
 Submissions are always free to restructure their `update_params` code to split work into two subsequent steps to regain the potential benefits of these untimed model evaluations.

 #### Valid submissions